-Class I: general controls, such as labeling, establishment registration, device listing, and, for some devices, adherence to quality system regulations;
+• Class I: general controls, such as labeling, establishment registration, device listing, and, for some devices, adherence to quality system regulations;

-- Class II: the general controls plus certain special controls, FDA clearance via a premarket notification, or 510(k) submission, specific controls such as performance standards, patient registries and post-market surveillance and additional controls such as labeling and adherence to quality system regulations; and - · Class III: general and special controls and approval of a premarket approval ("PMA") application.
+- Class II: the general controls plus certain special controls, FDA clearance via a premarket notification, or 510(k) submission, specific controls such as performance standards, patient registries and post-market surveillance and additional controls such as labeling and adherence to quality system regulations; and - Class III: general and special controls and approval of a premarket approval ("PMA") application.

-Our end goal for our planned solution in development is to bring to market a product that will be classified as a Class II medical device and thus require FDA clearance prior to marketing by means of a 510(k) clearance rather than a PMA application
+Our end goal for our planned solution in development is to bring to market a product that will be classified as a Class II medical device and thus require FDA clearance prior to marketing by means of a 510(k) clearance rather than a PMA application.

 To request marketing authorization by means of a 510(k) clearance, we must submit a notification demonstrating that the proposed device is substantially equivalent to another legally marketed medical device, a "predicate device," has the same intended use, and is as safe and effective as the predicate device and does not raise different questions of safety and effectiveness than a legally marketed device.
 510(k) submissions generally include, among other things, a description of the device and its manufacturing, device labeling, medical devices to which the device is substantially equivalent, safety and biocompatibility information and the results of performance testing.
 In this case, the 510(k) submission will likely also include data from human clinical studies demonstrating performance and other parameters.
 Marketing may commence only when FDA issues a clearance letter finding substantial equivalence.
-The typical duration to receive a 510(k) approval is approximately six to twelve months from the date of the initial 510(k) submission, although there is no guarantee that the timing will not be longer.
+The typical duration to receive a 510(k) clearance is approximately six to twelve months from the date of the initial 510(k) submission, although there is no guarantee that the timing will not be longer.

-In some instances, the \$10(k) pathway for product marketing may be used with only proof of substantial equivalence in technology for a given indication with a predicate device.
-In other instances, FDA may require additional clinical work to prove efficacy in addition to technology for a given indication with a predicate device.
-In other instances, FDA may require additional clinical work to prove efficacy in addition to technological equivalence argument by a finite provided and the provided provided by the provided provided by the provided provided by the provided provided by the provided by the provided by the provided by the provided as a Class II if device.
-If a denove proves, which may determine that the new device is of low to moderate risk and that it can be appropriately be regulated as a Class II if device.
-If a denove proves, which may determine that the new device is of low to moderate risk and that it can be appropriately be regulated as a Class II if the device is granted, the device may serve as a predicate for future \$10(k) submissions.
-If the device is not reclassified through de novo review, then it must go through the standard PMA process for Class III device.
+In some instances, the 510(k) pathway for product marketing may be used with only proof of substantial equivalence in technology for a given indication with a predicate device.
+In other instances, FDA may require additional clinical work to prove efficacy in addition to technological equivalence and basic safety.
+Whether clinical data is provided or not, FDA may decide to reject the substantial equivalence argument we present.
+If that happens, the device is automatically designated as a Class III device.
+The device sponsor must then fulfill more rigorous PMA requirements or can request a risk-based classification determination for the device in accordance with the "de novo" process, which may determine that the new device is of low to moderate risk and that it can be appropriately regulated as a Class I or II device.
+If a de novo request is granted, the device may be legally marketed, and a new classification is established.
+If the device is classified as Class II, the device may serve as a predicate for future 510(k) submissions.
+If the device is not reclassified through de novo review, then it must go through the standard PMA process for Class III devices.

 After a device receives 510(k) clearance, any product modification that could significantly affect the safety or effectiveness of the product, or that would constitute a significant change in intended use, requires a new 510(k) clearance or, if the device would no longer be substantially equivalent, a PMA.
-If FDA determines that the product does not qualify for 510(k) clearance, then a company must submit, and FDA must approve, a PMA before marketing can begin.